 For teaching purposes, Barich compares reading a contract to computer programming.

-At a summer internship, Doroff invented a tool that solved a problem at John Deere’s Harvester Works Factory, where Doroff interned one summer.
+At a summer internship, Doroff invented a tool that solved a problem at John Deere’s Harvester Works Factory, where she interned one summer.
 She was later awarded the Dan Levengood Excellence in Ergonomics Award for this project and was recognized by the company.

-Barich said this is a prime example of the importance in learning intellectual property law.
+Baruch says this is a prime example of the importance in learning intellectual property law.

-“If she hadn’t taken my class, (Doroff) wouldn’t have done any of that,” he said.
+“If she hadn’t taken my class, (Doroff) wouldn’t have done any of that,” he says.
 “She would’ve done the invention, but it would’ve been a nice little invention, and nobody would know about it ever.”